excellalabs/reactive-in-java/README.md

-# Curricula: Reactive Programming with Reactor & Spring Boot Microservices
+# Curricula: Reactive Programming with Reactor

 A guided curriculum with all the core resources to learn reactive programming in Java, specifically with Spring Boot microservices and Reactor.